Galerie Richard

 Dionisio GONZÁLEZ participates in the exhibition titled “MoCP at 40” at the Museum of Contemporary Photography in Chicago, IL, with Nova Heliopolis III which was purchased by the museum in 2008.
 The exhibition runs from January 25th to April 10th, 2016.

-Our exhibition “I’ll Meet You There” of William BRADLEY is featured by art critic Meg Busacca on Fashion Times as 1st of “5 Must-See NYC Art Exhibitions”.
+Our exhibition at GALERIE RICHARD NY “I’ll Meet You There” of William BRADLEY is featured by art critic Meg Busacca on Fashion Times as 1st of “5 Must-See NYC Art Exhibitions”.

 Collectors Susan and Michael Hort selected William BRADLEY as one of their favorites artists during Armory Week 2016.